-During routine dissection for first MBBS students on 65 years donated embalmed male cadaver in the Department of Anatomy, K.J.Somaiya Medical College, we observed the origin of anterior tibial artery from the popliteal artery proximal to the popliteus muscle.
-The popliteal artery immediately below the adductor hiatus terminated into anterial tibial artery and perineotibial trunk.
+During routine dissection for first MBBS students on 65 years donated embalmed male cadaver in the Department of Anatomy, K.J.Somaiya Medical College, we observed the origin of the posterior tibial artery from the popliteal artery proximal to the popliteus muscle.
+The popliteal artery immediately below the adductor hiatus terminated into the posterior tibial artery and anterior perineotibial trunk.
 The termination level of the popliteal artery was proximal to the upper border of the popliteus muscle.
-The anterior tibial artery ran downwards on the posterior surface of the popliteus muscle and then it entered in to the anterior compartment of the leg through the oval space located at the superior border of the interosseous membrane of leg.
+The posterior tibial artery ran downwards on the posterior surface of the popliteus muscle.
+It traveled deep to the tendoneous arch of soleus muscle to enter into the posterior compartment of leg.
+The anterior perineotibial trunk divided in to the anterior tibial and the peroneal arteries.
+The anterior tibial artery entered in to the anterior compartment of the leg through the oval space located at the superior border of the interosseous membrane of leg.
 There it traveled downwards on the anterior surface of the interosseous membrane along with the deep peroneal nerve.
-The posterior peroneotibial trunk distal to the tendinous arch of soleus muscle divided into the posterior tibial and the peroneal arteries.
 The rest of the course of anterior, posterior tibial and peroneal arteries was normal.
 The photographs of the variations were taken for proper documentation and ready reference.
 There were no associated neuromuscular variations found in same specimen.
 The right lower limb of the same cadaver was normal.